-If you understand why markets move up and down, it should be easier to focus on the long-term.
-Because while stock markets rise and fall during specific periods, history shows that growth over time is up.
+The good news is, if you understand why markets move up and down, it should be easier to focus on the long-term.
+And don’t forget that while stock markets rise and fall during specific periods, history shows that markets trend upward over the long-term.

-But while the long-term trend reflects rising stock prices, that doesn’t mean there won’t be dips along the way.
-Plenty of factors can cause stock prices to fall – maybe the economy is struggling, or there is a global shortage of a key product like oil.
-Also, investors can misjudge the value of companies and how profitable they will be in the future.
-You may have heard the phrase “stock market bubble.”
-This is when investors rush to buy stocks and bid up prices beyond what the companies are worth.
+Even things like investors’ expectations or perceptions can affect stock prices.
+Investors can also misjudge the value of companies and how profitable they’ll be in the future.
+You may have heard the phrase “stock market bubble” – this is when investors rush to buy stocks and bid up prices beyond what the companies are worth.
 When this bubble bursts, stock prices fall.

-A bull market refers to a period when stock prices rise constantly.
-A good example is how stocks in the U.S. rose steadily after the spring of 2009.
-It is important to note that both individual stock prices and the market have at times fallen in value during this period.
-But the overall trend is an upward climb.
+A bull market refers to a period when stock prices consistently rise – like the record set since 2009.
+It’s important to note that both individual stock prices and the market have fallen in value at times during this timeframe, but the overall trend shows an upward climb.

-During this “bullish” period in the market cycle, optimism and confidence on the part of investors can turn into what is sometimes called “irrational exuberance.”
-This can lead to people leaving carefully planned, long-term strategies and taking on more investment risk by buying stocks when markets are peaking.
+During this “bullish” period in the market cycle, investors can get very optimistic and confident, leading to what’s called “irrational exuberance.”
+This can lead people to leave their carefully planned, long-term strategies and to take on more investment risk by buying stocks when markets are peaking.

 The opposite of a bull market is a bear market.
-When most people think of bear markets, they think of a continued downward fall in prices.
-As for the technical definition, we commonly define bear markets as happening when stocks fall 20% or more without rising the equivalent amount.
+When most people think of bear markets, they think of a continued fall in prices.
+As for the definition, a bear market is a scenario where stocks fall 20% or more without rising an equal amount.

-Finally, a bear market is not to be confused with what is often called a stock market crash.
-This is a term used to describe headline-grabbing plunges in the market that happen over a day or two.
-Bear markets are a longer, drawn-out fall in prices.
+A bear market isn’t the same thing as what’s called a stock market crash.
+A stock market crash is used to describe headline-grabbing, dramatic plunges in the market that happen in a day or two.
+Bear markets are a longer, drawn out fall in prices.

 How long do market cycles last?

-If only we knew the answer to this question we’d be very rich people.
-A full market cycle is commonly defined as the period between two highs.
-In other words, a bear market and then a bull market.
-For reference, U.S. stocks were seen to be in a bear market between roughly the years 2000 to 2009.
+There’s no simple answer.
+A full market cycle is usually defined as the period between two highs.
+In other words, a bull market, then bear market and then another bull market.

 This information is general in nature, and is intended for informational purposes only.
 For specific situations you should consult the appropriate legal, accounting or tax advisor.